-How to play: Kids stand in a circle with the leader on the outside, rotating around, watching, and judging during questions of in or out.
+How to play: Kids stand in a circle with the leader on the outside, rotating around the circle, watching, and judging when questions of in or out arise.
 The leader picks a kid to start.
-The first kid clearly looks and points at someone across the circle and says, “Zip.”
-That kid looks at someone else, points and says, “Zap.”
-The third person looks across the circle and says, “Zop.”
-The person who was the target of the “Zop” starts the pattern again with “Zip,” and it goes ping-ponging around the circle until someone hesitates, breaking the rhythm, or says the wrong word.
+The first kid clearly looks and points at someone across the circle and says “Zip.”
+That kid looks at someone else, points and says “Zap.”
+The third person looks across the circle and says “Zop.”
+The person who was the target of the “Zop” starts the pattern again with “Zip,” and it goes pingponging around the circle until someone hesitates, breaking the rhythm, or says the wrong word.
 You can make rules about how long of a pause is acceptable and whether or not you’re allowed to tag someone back who just pointed to you.
-Play goes until the final round when two people go back and forth saying “Zip, zap, zop, zip, zap, zop” until someone messes up or gives up.
+Play goes until the final round, when two people go back and forth saying “Zip, zap, zop, zip, zap, zop” until someone messes up or gives up.

 This game is highly modifiable and can even be played with just two kids.

-How to play: All the players start by lying on the ground as if asleep.
-The leader tells them that, when they wake up, they will be newborns.
+How to play: All the players start by lying on the ground as though they’re asleep.
+The leader tells them that when they wake up, they will be newborns.
 When the leader claps their hands, everyone wakes up and acts like newborns until the leader claps again and tells them to go to sleep, at which point they resume a sleeping position.
-From there, the leader ages the players up with sleep time in between.
-I like to do the following ages: newborn, 1, 3, the first day of school (5), the current age of at least one player, the first day of middle school, high school, my age, their grandparents’ approximate age (65), and one that is very elderly, usually 85.
+From there, the leader increases the ages of the players, with sleep time in between.
+I like to use the following ages: newborn, 1, 3, the first day of school (5), the current age of at least one player, the first day of middle school, high school, my age, their grandparents’ approximate age (65), and a very elderly age, usually 85.
 You can choose any number or combination of ages, but it’s best to play the game in order.
-Sometimes I have the leader give some developmental milestones such, “One-year-olds are learning to walk and talk but can only do those things a little bit.”
+Sometimes I have the leader give some developmental milestones, such as “One-year-olds are learning to walk and talk but can only do those things a little bit.”

-As the kids are awake and acting out an age, I like to ask them questions related to the age, such as, for example, if the age is 35: “Are you married?
+When the kids are awake and acting out an age, I like to ask them questions related to that age.
+For example, if the age is 35: “Are you married?
 Do you have kids?
 Do you have a job?
 Where do you live?” and I invite them to show me their answers by acting it out.
-Afterward, it’s fun to have a discussion about what choices they made in their lives and if it’s what they really want or if it’s just for the game.
+Afterward, it’s fun to discuss what choices they made in their lives and if it’s what they really want or if it’s just for the game.
 I’ve had kids marry each other in the game, be criminals and even turn into cyborgs.

 How to play: This game has the same rules as the age game: Players go to sleep and when they wake up, they follow commands.
 This time, though, I have them think of an animal ahead of time.
 Sometimes we pick a favorite animal or research the animal they chose, paying special attention to its manner of movement.
 I tell players that they live in a bubble and, while they should be aware of other players, they cannot interact.

-Here’s another game that can be played with even one kid or as many as are available.
+Here’s another game that can be played with one kid or as many as are available.